dx-han/lipstick-color-trending-dashboard/README.md

 # lipstick-color-trending-insight-dashboard

-Color is a key factor attracting customers to make a purchase.
-I build a trending insight dashboard focuing on color.
+Color is a key factor in attracting customers to make a purchase.
+I build a trending insight dashboard focusing on color.
 It can help R&D and MKT teams to find the next potential color on time.

 # Technology